 Still, it doesn’t necessarily help learners understand the fundamental difference between いる and ある, as there could still be confusion even if “have” were to be used instead.

 There’s no such grammatical rule for saying “I have a little sister” in Spanish (Yo tengo una hermanita) but we can run into some other tricky areas.

 Spanish to English And Vice Versa

 I’ve had my fair share of these, as have other Spanish speakers!
-When I first started dating Javier, I became his designated translator/interpreter.
+When I first started dating Javier (who is now my husband), I became his designated translator/interpreter.
 From ordering out at restaurants to scheduling his doctor’s appointments, I suddenly had the responsibility to make everything coherent for him.

 Which Type Of Translation Is Better: Literal or Semantic?

 Literal For Beginners, Semantic For More Advanced Learners

 I don’t believe that either form of translation can be associated with proficiency in a language.
 Sometimes literal translation can prove more challenging than semantic.
 An interesting discussion about literal translation over on JapanesePod101’s forum made me start thinking about “bad language habits.”

 Omitting subjects from sentences does not lead to grammatically incorrect Japanese skills.
 It’s very common in speech, literature, etc. Not unlike the sentence lloró (he/she/it cried) in Spanish, the Japanese sentence 泣きました（なきました) also translates into a full sentence.

 I reached out to Japanese language translator and teacher Siskia Lagomarsino at Polyglotist blog.
 Sis offered a great take on addressing the unconventional beauty of Japanese grammar: